Servette FC

-Servette FC is a Swiss football club based in Geneva, founded in March 1890 with rugby as its first sporting activity, and named after the Geneva district of the same name.
+Servette Football Club is a Swiss professional football club based in Geneva, founded in March 1890 with rugby as its first sporting activity, and named after the Geneva district of the same name.
 The football section was created on 17 January 1900.
 They play in the Swiss Super League.

-Servette is one of Switzerland's most successful clubs and the most successful Romandy club, winning 17 national titles, as well as 7 Swiss cups.
-Founded in 1890, the team has spent the majority of its history in the top flight of Swiss football, regularly contesting for the title with rivals Grasshopper Zürich.
+Servette is one of Switzerland's most successful clubs and the most successful Romandy club, winning 17 national titles, as well as 8 Swiss cups.
+Founded in 1890, the team has spent the majority of its history in the top flight of Swiss football, regularly contesting for the title.
+They are rivals with FC Lausanne-Sport and FC Sion.

-However, after their last league title in 1998, Servette began experiencing financial problems, which led to a turbulent decade.
+However, after their last league title in 1999, Servette began experiencing financial problems, which led to a turbulent decade.
 The club was relegated to the third division in 2004–05 due to a bankruptcy, but achieved promotion to the Swiss Challenge League after the 2005–06 season, where the club remained until 2011.
 Servette earned promotion to the Swiss Super League after defeating Bellinzona in a relegation/promotion playoff on 31 May 2011.
 The club finished fourth in its first season back in the top flight, thereby gaining entrance to the Europa League second round qualification round for the 2012–13 season.
 However, they were relegated at the end of the 2013 season.
-They are back in Swiss first tier in 2019, being promoted from a playoff against FC Lausanne-Sport.
+They returned to the Swiss first tier in 2019, being promoted as Challenge League champions with a 15 points lead in front of the 2nd ranked FC Aarau.

 History

 Early years to bankruptcy

-Founded in 1890, Servette was early on one of the most prolific Swiss football clubs, having won 17 Swiss league championships and seven Swiss cups.
-Servette were also winners of the Torneo Internazionale Stampa Sportiva, one of the first international football competitions in the world, in 1908.
+Founded in 1890, Servette are one of the most prolific Swiss football clubs, having won 17 Swiss league championships and seven Swiss cups.
+Servette was also the winner of the Torneo Internazionale Stampa Sportiva, one of the first international football competitions in the world, in 1908.
 In 1930, Servette organized the Coupe des Nations, predecessor of the UEFA Champions League.

 The club was originally founded as the "Football Club de la Servette", a rugby football team based in the Genevan neighbourhood of the same name.
 Due to the dwindling popularity of this sport in Switzerland, a football section of the club was created, leading to its integration in the Swiss Football Association in 1900.

 Led by Umberto Barberis and Claude "Didi" Andrey, in 1978–1979 the club won all of the competitions it entered – with the exception of the European Cup Winners' Cup where they were eliminated in the quarter-finals on away goals by Fortuna Düsseldorf, that year's finalist.
 Barberis later became French champion in 1982 with AS Monaco.

 Until its bankruptcy, Servette was the only Swiss club to have remained in the top league since its creation in 1890.
-Servette remained the only club to have never been relegated for sporting reasons, until they finished at the last place, following the 2012–2013 season.
+Servette remained the only club to have never been relegated for sporting reasons, until they finished last in the 2012–2013 season.